linode/docs/docs/websites/cms/install-ghost-on-ubuntu-16-04.md

 author:
   name: Elliot Blackburn
   email: elliot.blackburn@gmail.com
-description: 'Install, configure, and optimize the Ghost blogging application your Linode.'
+description: 'Install, configure, and optimize the Ghost blogging application on your Linode.'
 keywords: 'Ghost,install Ghost,Ghost on Linode,how to configure Ghost'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-modified: Wednesday, November 29, 2016
+modified: Thursday, March 22nd, 2017
 modified_by:
   name: Elliot Blackburn
-published: 'Wednesday, November 29, 2016'
+published: 'Thursday, March 22nd, 2017'
 title: Install Ghost on Ubuntu 16.04
 ---

-Ghost is a relatively new publishing platform.
+[Ghost](https://ghost.org/) is a relatively new publishing platform.
 Its simplistic design and focus on blogging makes it a popular choice for those looking to share written content, and it is well equipped for use by individuals or small groups.
-This guide will take you through the installation and configuration of Ghost along with nginx, on a Linode running Ubuntu 16.04 LTS.
+This guide will take you through the installation and configuration of Ghost with nginx on a Linode running Ubuntu 16.04 LTS.

 {: .note}
 >